wxie2017/wxie2017.github.io/pages/speech/Free_from_Fear_2.md

 Once you bravely show up on the stage, you will be free from fear; you will do a great job; you will be the one you want to be.
-You will know that your wish is much bigger than the fear.
-Just go for it.
+You will know that your wishes are much bigger than the fear.
+You just do it.

-The whole process is like this paper, not the paper full of schedule, but a white paper.
+The whole process is like a piece of paper, not the paper full of schedule, but this white paper.
 When you have fear, you can hardly write anything on it.
 When you are free from fear, you will draw your own pictures on it, you will shine your stars on it, and you will be great on your Pathways.